Lisa Millar: Career

 Millar began her journalism career in newspapers, with a cadetship for The Gympie Times and then Brisbane's afternoon tabloid newspaper, The Sun, until it closed down in late 1991.

-Lisa next moved north to Townsville, where she worked for the regional television broadcaster, WIN TV, for a year, after which she crossed to the ABC as its North Queensland correspondent, covering a large area stretching from Torres Strait to the outback mining community of Mount Isa, and down to the Whitsunday island chain.
-Millar then worked in the federal Press Gallery in Canberra for the ABC, including during the 1996 Federal Election campaign, which saw John Howard become Prime Minister.
+She next moved north to Townsville, where she worked for the regional television broadcaster, WIN TV, for a year, after which she crossed to the ABC as its North Queensland correspondent.
+Millar then worked in the Federal Press Gallery in Canberra for the ABC, including during the 1996 Federal Election campaign.

-Millar moved back to Queensland where she became ABC's state political reporter, covering the rise of Pauline Hanson and her party, One Nation.
-She was elected president of the 30-strong Brisbane press gallery and was co-anchor of the ABC's state election coverage in 1998 and 2001.
-Lisa also reported for ABC Radio in Queensland and was a regular commentator on Queensland issues for 702 ABC Sydney.
+She also reported for ABC Radio in Queensland, hosted the Queensland edition of Stateline and was a regular commentator on Queensland issues for 702 ABC Sydney.

 In 2001, Millar was assigned as the ABC's North American correspondent, based in Washington, before returning to Australia in 2005.
 She was part of the team that won the 2005 Walkley Award for Investigative Journalism for the story that discovered Vivian Solon in the Philippines.

-In 2007, Lisa was awarded an Ochberg Fellowship by the Dart Center for Journalism and Trauma for creating a DVD to assist journalists who experience grief or trauma.
+In 2007, Millar was awarded an Ochberg Fellowship by the Dart Center for Journalism and Trauma for creating a DVD to assist journalists who experience grief or trauma.

 In July 2009, Millar returned to Washington to become the ABC's North American Bureau Chief and held that position for six years.
-In 2012, she spent several months on assignment to the ABC's Europe bureau in London, covering the Olympic Games and other major stories, before returning to the Washington bureau.
+In 2012, she spent several months on assignment to the ABC's Europe bureau in London, covering the 2012 Olympic Games and other major stories, before returning to the Washington bureau.

 In April 2015, ABC announced that Millar would replace Philip Williams as Bureau Chief of the ABC's London bureau from September.
 In October 2018, Millar returned to Australia to take up a roving reporter/presenter role with the ABC.

-In December 2018, Millar joined News Breakfast as co-host whilst Virginia Trioli was on long service leave.
-She filled in on the program until Trioli returned in April 2019.
+In December 2018, Millar joined News Breakfast as co-host while Virginia Trioli was on long service leave.
+She filled in on the program until Trioli returned in March 2019.
+From August 2019, Millar became Trioli's permanent replacement as co-host of News Breakfast.

-In June 2019, it was announced that Millar would succeed Virginia Trioli as co-host of News Breakfast, commencing on the 19 August 2019.

 In June 2022, Millar apologised after viewers took offence at her comments during a discussion about racism in sport.
 While discussing Nick Kyrgios' allegations that he was subjected to racial taunts at the Stuttgart Open, Millar appeared to suggest that there would be some people who would assert that athletes such as Kyrgios should be able to ignore taunts from spectators.

+Millar narrated the ABC reality television series Muster Dogs in 2022 and 2024.

+In July 2024, Millar announced she will leave News Breakfast, to focus on other projects across the ABC.
+Her last show was on 23 August.

+In June 2025, Millar was nominated for a Gold Logie Award for Most Popular Personality on Australian Television.

+Millar succeeded Heather Ewart as host of ABC documentary series Back Roads in 2025.
+Millar has been appearing as a guest host on the programme since 2019.